Last Updated on

 Introduce them to anyone that can enhance their professional network or that could make a great mentor.

-If you’re tech savvy and they aren’t, offer to spruce up their resume with a template, help them develop a personal portfolio website, or create an easy-to-fill-out job searching spreadsheet for them to use.
+If you’re tech savvy and they aren’t, offer to spruce up their resume so it passes the 6 second glance test, help them develop a personal portfolio website, or create an easy-to-fill-out job searching spreadsheet for them to use.

 Attend classes, courses or events in your area together.
 It’s so much easier to attend these sorts of things with a friendly face by your side.